AndroDevcd/Sharp/doc/CHANGELIST.md

         * Fixed new expression not catching edge case where there is no cunstructor provided i.e. House h = new House;
         * Function pointers were not allowed to be created at global scope or local scope
         * `thread_local` will now be allowed on function pointers
+        * Function pointers should now properly work on generic classes

     # QoL Improvements
-        * Updated the Assembler to allow for high level virtual assembly programming with the newly added instructions
+        * Updated the Assembler to allow for high level assembly programming with the newly added instructions

     # New Additions
         * Multiple compiler options changes